-This course examines the tumultuous age of the Tudors and Stuarts.
-It investigates the Henrician Reformation, the reign of Elizabeth I, the struggles between court and country associated with the early Stuarts, and upheavals of the English Civil War and Interregnum, and the events leading to the so-called Glorious Revolution.
-Although a large measure of coverage is given to political developments, some attention is also paid to social, economic and cultural issues.
-This counts toward the premodern requirement for the major and minor.
+This course will examine the tumultuous age of the Tudors and Stuarts.
+It will investigate the Henrician Reformation, the remarkable reign of Elizabeth I, the struggles between court and country associated with the early Stuarts, and the events leading to the so-called Glorious Revolution.
+Although political developments will feature prominently, social, economic, and cultural continuity and change issues also will receive attention.
+This course fulfills the premodern requirement for the major and minor.
 Prerequisite: sophomore standing or permission of instructor.
 Offered every other year.